Simple recommendations that will help you create a perfect text in form and content

-“Oh, horrible cover letter”.
+“Oh, a horrible cover letter”.
 Probably every time you sit down to write it, you think something like that.
-Of course you may think: “Is the resume really not enough?
+Of course, you may think: “Is the resume really not enough?
 Does someone read the cover letters?”.

 NO, resume is not enough.
 And YES, recruiters do read cover letters.
-It is a great opportunity to tell the potential employer who you are, and to prove why you are the very person that needs to be hired.
+It is a great opportunity to tell the potential employer who you are and to prove why you are the very person that needs to be hired.
 Is it difficult?
-If you want to write the perfectly formatter and coherent cover letter, heed the advice of resume-review.org.
+If you want to write the perfectly formatted and coherent cover letter, heed the advice of resume-review.org.
 It will greatly facilitate your task.

 - Do not repeat your resume.

 Instead of repeating your experience and achievements at the previous job, use a cover letter to describe the details that were not included on the resume.
 A cover letter gives you freedom of action.
 Do not miss the chance to explain in detail the main points of your resume and tell a true story why you are suitable for the company.
 Use simple sentences, you can even use your sense of humor.

 - Think about things that you can do for the company.

 The common mistake of many job seekers is to talk about how the company could help them to realize their dreams, and how good is the position for a candidate.
 Honestly, recruiters are more interested in knowing what the candidate will be able to do for the company in case of receiving a position.

 Apart from explaining what you did in the past, show the recruiter what you can do in the future.
 Carefully read the vacancy description and define what the employer needs.
 Write in your Cover Letter that you know everything, and know how to do it.
 If that’s what it is.